psy0rz/ledstream/README.md

 ### In Jetbrains Clion

+(this section is optional, only if you want to use Clion)

 In clion you can go to Build,Exectution,Deployment -> Toolchains and add a toolchain named esp.

 Choose to let it load the environment from the file ~/esp/esp-idf/export.sh